drewgoodin/shim/README.md

 The default username and password are on line 25 of app.psgi; modify them!
 The application uses Basic HTTP authentication to access the admin area.
 If public facing, this application should sit behind a reverse proxy with HTTPS.

 You can write your posts in Markdown!
 Not the extended Git version, though.

-Shim includes (and relies on) a copy of [Slurm](https://github.com/goodind1/slurm), a PSGI handler for HTML::Mason applications.